New York - Hospital Regulatory & Mandatory Reporting Guide

 For Plaintiff Counsel

-• Press on whether the event was under-classified, incompletely described, or investigated too narrowly.
+• Press on whether the event was under-classified, incompletely described, or narrowed to avoid state significance.

 For Defense Counsel

-• Build a disciplined timeline showing when the hospital had reasonable cause to believe the event occurred and how quickly it acted.
+• Build a disciplined chronology showing when the hospital recognized the event and how it moved through New York’s reporting and quality-assurance framework.

-• Address federal and public-health dimensions directly rather than leaving them implicit or contested.
+• Address infection, outbreak, equipment, utility, medication, fall, and procedural dimensions directly where they exist rather than leaving them implicit.

-Best use of this guide: NYPORTS chronology reconstruction, DOH-sensitive discovery planning, investigation-quality analysis, institutional liability modeling, and expert packet development in New York hospital litigation.
+Best use of this guide: New York NYPORTS chronology reconstruction, state-reporting timing analysis, investigation review, quality-assurance and corrective-action analysis, infection-reporting comparison, institutional liability modeling, and expert packet preparation.

 When to Engage Lexcura Summit

-New York hospital matters often justify early clinical-regulatory review because the strongest liability themes usually emerge from the interaction between the chart, NYPORTS reporting, DOH-facing chronology, and institutional response.
-Lexcura Summit is typically engaged when counsel needs more than a chronology and requires a disciplined analysis of causation, escalation failure, systems exposure, and reporting integrity.
+New York hospital matters often justify early clinical-regulatory review because the strongest liability themes usually emerge from the interaction between the chart, NYPORTS classification, statutory investigation obligations, Part 405 quality-assurance requirements, infection-control duties, communicable-disease reporting, HAI surveillance, and narrative integrity.
+Lexcura Summit is typically engaged when counsel needs more than a chronology and requires disciplined analysis of causation, escalation failure, systems exposure, and reporting integrity.

 Engage Early When the Case Involves:

-• Unexpected death or serious deterioration with unclear reporting history
+• Unexpected death, neurological injury, or major deterioration with unclear state-reporting history

-• Failure to rescue, sepsis, post-operative decline, or delayed escalation
+• Failure to rescue, sepsis, post-operative decline, delayed escalation, or monitor failure

 • Potential institutional liability extending beyond one provider